wcm-io-devops/conga/README.md

 It targets DevOps teams where developers are responsible for defining the roles and templates, and operations defines the environments with the nodes and tenants.

 The generator can be executed from the command line or via a maven plugin.
-The defintion files are writen in [YAML 1.1](http://yaml.org/) format.
+The definition files are written in [YAML 1.1](http://yaml.org/) format.
 The templates use [Handlebars](http://handlebarsjs.com/) as scripting language.

 ## Examples

-See [example/](example/) for a commented example with role, environment definntions and template.
+See [example/](example/) for a commented example with role, environment definitions and template.

 ## Issue Tracking